HCL-TECH-SOFTWARE/connections-automation/README.md

 The second one will have all the values generated when running Helm installs.
 Those value files are used by Helm to install Component Pack.
 Values you see inside are coming from a variables inside your automation.

-## Setting up Connections with its dependencies
+## Setting up HCL Connections with its dependencies

 This scenario is useful in multiple cases:
-* If you want to spin up demo environment where you want to be able to quickly log in and start using it
+* If you want to spin up a demo environment where you want to be able to quickly log in and start using it
 * If you want to spin up a production ready environment that you know will work, see it work, and then start replacing component by component (like switching/adding LDAP servers, switching databases, etc).

 ```